HarinarayananP/Air-polution-monitoring/README.md

 ## Project roadmap

 The project currently does the following things.

-- Feature 1
-- Feature 2
-- Feature 3
+- Sense Major Pollutants.
+- Sent readings seperatly to IBM Watson IOT cloud.
+- Display Realtime data at Webendpoint
+- Provide API to fetch Realtime and historical data.

 See below for our past road map before Call for Code 2021 submission.